qh96/learn-to-build-react/blogs/what-happened-in-App-js.md

 ## Mounting

-When we see the `render()` is referenced, you must get curious how it is defined.
+When we see the `render()` is referenced, you might get curious how it is defined.
 When you go deeper into the codes you find this:

 ```js
 function render(element, node) {